All Pokémon Pokopia Moves and Transformations List — How to Unlock Every Move

 Tips for Using Moves Efficiently

-• Unlock Moves in order — the early Withered Wasteland moves form the foundation of everything else; prioritise Scyther’s Cut for Lumber production and Hitmonchan’s Rock Smash for collecting Stone and mining Clay as early as possible
+• Unlock moves in order — the early Withered Wasteland moves form the foundation of everything else; prioritise Scyther’s Cut for Lumber production and Hitmonchan’s Rock Smash for collecting Stone and mining Clay as early as possible

-• Transformation moves are persistent — once you’ve unlocked Surf, Rollout, and Glide, they’re always available; get Glide as soon as possible since it’s the fastest way to navigate the Sparkling Skylands
+• Transformation moves are persistent — once you’ve unlocked Surf, Rollout, and Glide, they’re always available without costing PP during the transformation itself

 • Use the Handy Bag while decorating so you can quickly switch between moves and items without opening your full inventory; for more on that, see our storage guide